 1 Scope

-This Report provides information on the current use and spectrum needs of Electronic News Gathering (ENG) as well as Services Ancillary to Broadcasting (SAB); Services Ancillary to Programme making (SAP); and Outside Broadcasting (OB) operating in frequency allocated to fixed services, in accordance with resolves 1 and resolves 2 of Resolution 59-2 (RA-19).
+This Report provides information on the current use and spectrum needs of Electronic News Gathering (ENG) as well as Services Ancillary to Broadcasting (SAB); Services Ancillary to Programme making (SAP); and Outside Broadcasting (OB) operating in frequency bands allocated to fixed services, in accordance with resolves 1 and resolves 2 of Resolution 59-2 (RA-19).
 Where there is no distinction between the above-named activities the term Programme Making and Special Events (PMSE) is used in this Report.

 2 Background